-Although the Engle-Granger tests suggest that long-run relationships in interest rates existed across Japanese regions, we may also be interested in observing whether there groups, rather than pairs of regions, are related to each other.
-It might, for example, have been the case that financial centers, such as Kanto and Kinki, were particularly influential in driving rates in other regions.
-Although historical priors might suggest that we simply limit our search for relationships in this matter, the actual behavior of interest rates may be more complex in that multiple long-run relationships between regions existed.
+the case, for example, that financial centers such as the Kanto and Kinki regions were particularly influential in driving rates in other regions.
+Although historical priors might suggest that we simply limit our search for relationships in this matter, the actual behavior of interest rates may be more complex, in that multiple long-run relationships between regions existed.
 The Engle-Granger approach has no procedure for the separate estimation of multiple cointegrating vectors; rather than analyzing an entire system, it can only accommodate relationships that are bilateral.22 Moreover, since the Engle-Granger procedure is done in two steps, any error introduced from generating the residuals in the first step will be carried over to the second step.

-To account for these limitations in the Engle-Granger procedure and to develop a more complete understanding of long-run market integration that considers multilateral relationships, we employ Johansen's procedure for determining the number of cointegrating relationships among the nine regions of Meiji-Taisho Japan.23 If we find that cointegrating vectors exist, then we estimate a vector error correction model (VECM) so that we can analyze the long-run relationships between the regions as well as the speed of adjustment back to the long-run equilibrium after an interest-rate shock.
+To account for these limitations in the Engle-Granger procedure and to develop a more complete understanding of long-run market integration that considers multilateral relationships, we employ Johansen's procedure for determining the number of cointegrating relationships among the nine regions of Meiji-Taisho Period Japan.23 If we find that cointegrating vectors exist, then we estimate a VECM so that we can analyze the long-run relationships between the regions as well as the speed of adjustment back to the long-run equilibrium after an interest rate shock.
 (On the other hand, the absence of cointegrating relationships would imply that there are no long-run relationships in interest rates across Japanese regions.)
 Following the work of Bernard and Durlauf (1995), we use the VECM to search for evidence of common stochastic elements affecting interest rates in Japan.
 This is a natural approach to examining integration if we believe that the trends in interest rates may vary in magnitude across regions.
-Our analysis will allow us to consider whether the data are characterized by multiple long-run relationships - something that the simple summary statistics presented earlier in the paper could not unveil.
+Our analysis will allow us to consider whether the data are characterized by multiple long-run relationships-something that the simple summary statistics presented earlier in the paper could not unveil.

-22 The results from the Engle-Granger tests often differ depending on which variable is put on the left-hand side of the equation, but here the difference is quite slight.
+^{22.} The results from the Engle-Granger tests often differ depending on which variable is put on the left-hand side of the equation, but here the difference is very slight.